soji256/exist_with_misp_autoinstall/README.md

-# EXIST with MISP Auto Installer
+# EXIST with MISP Auto-Installer

 This script automatically installs the cyber threat information aggregation system EXIST.